 When in Rome – how to visit the Colosseum

-Start your visit to Rome checking in the Colosseum, probably the most renewed monument of the city.
+Start your 3 days in Rome with a visit to the Colosseum, probably the most renewed monument of the city.
 In detail, this is the only European place to be listed among the Seven Wonders of the modern times.

 This ancient amphitheatre, once known as amphitheatre Flavius, was built under emperor Vespasian in 72 and completed under his successor Titus in 80.
 For over four centuries the Colosseum housed gladiator games.